 5. Nursing Requires Continuing Education

 Just as medicine advances, nursing care is ever-evolving, and continuing education has become a cornerstone of the profession.
 Requirements vary, but most states (and many hospitals) require nurses to complete a certain level of continuing education every 2 to 5 years to keep their license valid.
 Topics might include clinical management, controlled substances, HIV/AIDS training, pain management, bioterrorism, recognizing child or domestic abuse, ethics, and veterans’ health conditions.

 Learn More About How to Become a Nurse

 If you think you’d be a good fit for a nursing career, it’s time to take the next step.
-Learn more about the online nursing programs offered by Purdue University Global, a nonprofit, online public university for working adults.
-Purdue Global’s nursing degree programs include associate’s degrees (for students in Iowa and Nebraska), bachelor’s degrees and multiple advanced nursing degrees.
+Learn more about the online nursing programs offered by Purdue Global, a nonprofit, online public university for working adults.
+Purdue Global’s nursing degree programs include associate’s degrees (for students in Iowa and Maine), bachelor’s degrees, and multiple advanced nursing degrees.
 Request more information today.